 That's nothing compared to these episode titles: "Who's Your Daddy?"
 (Timmy wishes he had A.J.'s, Chester's, and Sanjay's fathers) and "Home Wrecker" (Timmy wrecks Vicky's house so she'll get blamed for it).

 Throughout the episode "Fairly Odd Baby", Poof's unidentified sex becomes a running gag, and Timmy, Cosmo, and Wanda keep wanting to "check" (which they do by almost peeking under his diaper).
-In the end, they never find out by means of what Poof's got down there, but by the fact that he suddenly has a water squirter, in which Timmy concludes it's a boy because "only boys play with water squirters" (which unfortunately got some females annoyed because it implied girls can't play with water squirters).
+In the end, Wanda goes to change his diaper, and is sprayed in the face with some sort of liquid.
+Timmy concludes it's a boy (after the camera pans to show that he suddenlyhas a water squirter,) because "boys love water squirters".

 Mr. Birkenbake, the New-Age Retro Hippie teacher at Dimmsdale Elementary School, has a name that's a subtle portmanteau of "Birkenstock" (a type of sandal stereotypically worn by hippies and butch lesbians, but mostly hippies) and "bake" (slang for smoking marijuana).